Raxephion/The-Vault/README.md

 This is an **ongoing project**, and I will be adding more tools and refining existing ones as I develop them.
 Your feedback and suggestions are welcome!

-🌟 What's Inside?

-The-Vault currently contains:

-- **HubShuttle**: A simple script to upload your Hugging Face Diffusers models to the Hugging Face Hub in one command.
-Handles repo creation, file upload, ignore patterns, and optional privacy — no coding required.

 ---

 ### 🚀 Getting Started